-- 1. Students Withdraw from the course must complete a withdrawal form and submit the form to the Office of Enrollment Services before the scheduled withdrawal deadline as published in the college catalog.
+1. STUDENT WITHDRAWAL - Students wishing to withdraw from the course must complete a withdrawal form and submit the form to the Office of Enrollment Services before the scheduled withdrawal deadline as published in the college catalog.
 The last day to withdraw from any class is to be determined but is usually the week following midterms.
-Withdrawals cannot be processed beyond that date. - 2.
-ADMINISTRATIVE WITHDRAWAL Students who do not make academic progress in this course will be withdrawn.
+Withdrawals cannot be processed beyond that date.

+2. ADMINISTRATIVE WITHDRAWAL - Students who do not make academic progress in this course will be withdrawn.
 At least one quiz must be completed within the first few days of the class opening or the student will be withdrawn as a "NO SHOW".
 A student missing two (2) tests can be withdrawn for failing to attend and make academic progress.